Maghnie/docs/developers/mqtt-api/specification.md

 Once connected and authenticated, the client can publish or subscribe to one or multiple topics \[1,2\] - but not without authorization.
 To subscribe, the client needs _read access_ to that topic.
 To publish, the client needs _write access_.
 Note that _write access_ implies _read access_.

-Authorization is specified through a list of topics \(following exactly MQTT's topic syntax and semantics \[1,2\]\) where for each topic is specified whether the user has read or read/write access.
+Authorization is specified through a list of topics \(following exactly MQTT's topic syntax and semantics \[1,2\]\) where for each topic it is specified whether the user has read or read/write access.
 Make sure to familiarize yourself with MQTT's topic structure, especially with hierarchy levels and the `#` wildcard \[1,2\].

 ## Topic hierarchy